-The Learning Resources Unit (Robert F. Kennedy Memorial Library) is an academic component and the central library facility of the University.
-The primary missions of the unit are: to recruit, select, and retain qualified faculty and staff; to select, acquire and organize the most appropriate information resources in print, non-print, and electronic formats; to provide the most relevant library information and services to the students, faculty and other users in the University community.
+The University of Guam Robert F. Kennedy Memorial Library, housed in the Tan Siu Lin Building, is an academic component and the central library facility of the University.
+The primary missions of the LR unit are: to recruit, select, and retain qualified faculty and staff; to select, acquire and organize the most appropriate information resources in print, non-print, and electronic formats; to provide the most relevant library information and services to the students, faculty and other users in the University community.
 LR Unit's goals and objectives are established to support the overall mission and strategic challenges of the University of Guam.